tkcrm/pgxgen/README.md

 pgxgen use [`sqlc`](https://github.com/kyleconroy/sqlc) tool with additional improvements.

-- Instead null types like `sql.NullString` used nil type `*string`
+- Instead null types like `sql.NullString` used nil type `*string` by default
-- Auto generate CRUD for existing tables in postgresql database
+- Generate CRUD for existing tables in postgresql database
 - Json tags: Omit empty and hide
 - Use Sqlc only for generating models
 - Update generated models with additinal parameters: add / update fields and tags